kabirrgrover/whoop-mcp-poke/README.md

 - 🌐 **Cloud Ready**: Deploy to Render with one click
 - 🤖 **Poke Compatible**: Works out of the box with Poke AI

+### 🔑 What Makes This Different

+This is a **reverse-engineered** implementation that directly interfaces with WHOOP's private API.
+No official SDK, no OAuth flows, no waiting for API approval.
+Perfect for developers who don't want to go through the hassle of WHOOP's official development program but still want programmatic access to their comprehensive fitness data.

 ---

 ## 🚀 Quick Start